Insider Sell: CFO Troy Ignelzi - GuruFocus.com

 Analysis of Insider Buy/Sell and the Relationship with the Stock Price

 Over the past year, Troy Ignelzi has sold a total of 64,017 shares and purchased 0 shares.
-This pattern of selling without any buying activity may raise concerns among investors, as it could indicate a lack of confidence in the company's future prospects.
-However, it is essential to consider the broader context of insider transactions at Karuna Therapeutics Inc.

-In the past year, there have been 26 insider sells and only one insider buy at the company.
-This trend suggests that insiders may be taking advantage of the stock's relatively high valuation to cash in on their holdings.
-On the day of Troy Ignelzi's recent sale, shares of Karuna Therapeutics Inc were trading at $223.41 apiece, giving the stock a market cap of $8,230.557 million.
+This pattern of selling without any buying activity raises questions about the CFO's confidence in the company's future prospects.
+Additionally, the broader insider transaction history for Karuna Therapeutics Inc reveals that there have been 26 insider sells and only 1 insider buy over the past year.
+This trend suggests that insiders may be less optimistic about the company's growth potential or valuation.

 - CEO Buys, CFO Buys: Stocks that are bought by their CEO/CFOs.